-6. Keeping Ostentation in Check
+5. Keeping Ostentation in Check

-7. Sequined Charm
+6. Sequined Charm

-8. The Layering Trend
+7. The Layering Trend

 Oh well, layers are very much in trend this season too!
 And if you’re in the Northern Hemisphere, the winter season makes a perfect match for pulling out and flaunting your best layers.
-Jacket suits, jacket lehenga cholis, Kurtis layered with frilly cape, and ruffled ponchos go well with the party vibe.
+Jacket suits, jacket lehenga cholis, Kurtis layered with a frilly cape, and ruffled ponchos go well with the party vibe.
 Wearing an embellished cropped jumper over your palazzo and designer dupatta can make a stunning, scene-stealing combination.
 Layering is not an issue with the inherently adaptive Indian dressing.
 Also, there is always the option of wearing a full-sleeved kameez!

 There’s no limit to how you can blend these sensibilities and achieve novel looks for Christmas week.
 Just remember to balance your wardrobe elements appealingly!
-Do share your experiences with us – in the comments section.
+Do share your ideas and experiences with us – in the comments section.